Verse Lab Logo

 Theme 2: Program Synthesis with Correctness Guarantees

-Our long-term agenda targets synthesis of provably correct high-performance, safety-critical programs with the focus on low-effort proof automation and evolution.
+We aim to synthesise provably correct, high-performance, safety-critical programs with low-effort proof automation and evolution.

 Theme 3: Verified Foundations of Distributed Systems

-Our long-term goal is to build a verified software stack for distributed computing, where protocol designs come equipped with machine-checked correctness proofs that carry through to executable implementations, closing the gap between abstract protocols and deployed systems.
+Our long-term goal is a verified software stack for distributed computing, where protocol designs ship with machine-checked proofs that carry through to executable implementations.

 People